wschloss/OpenGL_GuildWars/README.md

 * Make another Hero move by equal parameter steps.
 END WALTER

+* Make a world file format and the loading logic

 * Create Environment class to encapsulate things like buildings and the surface

 * Create FreeCamera class